Naitreey/notes-and-knowledge/cs/scala/language.rst

   abstract methods or override the default implementation with the ``override`` keyword.

-- Class can be composed by traits as mixins, with ``with`` keyword.
+- mixin composition.
+Class can be composed by traits as mixins, with ``with`` keyword.
+Traits and mixin composition avoids the diamond inheritance problems of multiple inheritance.

 - Trait itself is abstract, therefore can not be instantiated.

 - Abstract methods of traits can have default implementations.